-Mitigation: The following mitigation measures identified in the 2005 Final EIR and the 2007 Final SEIR would still apply to the proposed changes to the approved project: NV-1a (Notify Residents of Construction Activities), NV-1c (Restrict Pile Driving), NV-1e (Locate Stationary Construction Equipment as Far as Possible from Sensitive Receptors) and NV (Construction)-2.
-VTA is not recommending the use of non-impact piling methods at most locations for a couple of reasons.
-Most locations are only slightly above the FTA Damage Criteria, and therefore may not experience any actual impacts due to predictions that are based on a high reference level for pile drivers, given uncertainties in the specific equipment that would be used in practice.
-It is anticipated that the pile drivers that would be used during construction would create lower levels of vibration than estimated in the analysis.
+The following mitigation measures identified in the 2005 Final EIR and the 2007 Final SEIR would still apply to the proposed changes to the approved project: NV-1a (Notify Residents of Construction Activities), NV-1c (Restrict Pile Driving), NV-1e (Locate Stationary Construction Equipment as Far as Possible from Sensitive Receptors) and NV (Construction)-2.

+VTA is not recommending the use of non-impact piling methods at any locations for a couple of reasons.
+Most locations are only slightly above the FTA Damage Criteria, and therefore may not experience any actual impacts due to the +3 VdB safety factor included to estimate construction vibration levels.
 At the locations with the highest construction vibration levels, structural damage is not anticipated to occur.
-However, if any structural and cosmetic damage does occur due to construction vibration, the damage shall be repaired by VTA.
-As a result, VTA is not recommending to use non-impact piling methods at most locations.
+As a result, VTA is not recommending to use non-impact piling methods at any locations.
 Thus, this impact would be "Significant and Unavoidable."